dat-ecosystem-archive/DEPs/proposals/0004-hyperdb.md

 [reference-documentation]: #reference-documentation

 A hyperdb hypercore feed typically consists of a sequence of protobuf-encoded messages of "Entry" or "InflatedEntry" type.
-Higher-level protocols may make exception to this, for example by prepending an application-specific metadata message as the first entry in the feed.
+A special "protocol header" entry should be the first entry in the feed, as specified in DEP `0007: Hypercore Header`, with protocol string `hyperdb`.
+Hyperdb itself does not specify the content of the optional header `extension` field, leaving that to higher-level protocols.

 There is sometimes a second "content" feed associated with the primary hyperdb key/value feed, to store data that does not fit in the (limited) `value` size constraint.
+The optional `contentFeed` field described below can be used to indicate such a feed.

 The sequence of entries includes an incremental index: the most recent entry in the feed contains metadata pointers that can be followed to efficiently look up